dzervoudakes/react-scaffolder/README.md

 ### Scaffold a New React Template

-You will be prompted to enter the name of your application at this step:
+To begin the scaffolding process:

 ```
 yo react-scaffolder
 ```

+At this stage, you will be prompted to provide the following:
+- Application name, any text of your choosing
+- Yarn, yes or no (excluded if the `skip-install` option is provided)

+### With Options

 Generate with TypeScript:

 ```
 yo react-scaffolder --typescript

-// or
+// alternatively
 yo react-scaffolder --ts
 ```

-The generator will attempt to install `npm` dependencies for you by default, though this operation can be disabled:
+The generator will attempt to install dependencies for you by default, though this operation can be disabled:

 ```
 yo react-scaffolder --skip-install